ajaiantilal/i7z/README.txt

 Version and Bug History:
+v svn-36 (18/May/2010)
+	Fixed a bug with printing the Multiplier Line when only 1 core was enabled.

 v svn-31 (17/May/2010)
 	Supports Dual sockets.
 Allows for on the fly disabling/enabling of cores without crashing.